 From what we can see in the Book of Acts and in Paul's letters, the answer to that question is "yes."
 Paul did preach the Gospel to lost people who had not heard it.
 For Paul, however, things did not end there.
 When people converted, he made sure they were baptized and discipled.
 Toward that end, he established churches in which believers were expected to grow into mature disciples.
 Indeed, flowing through all of Paul's writings is a concern for Christian maturity.

 Thus, the fact that Paul did not refer to what we call Jesus' Great Commission does not mean he failed to embrace it.
-It is clear that Paul embraced the initial announcement of the Great Commission when God told Abraham, Isaac, and Jacob that through them and their descendants, all ethnic groups on earth would be blessed.
+It is clear that Paul embraced the initial announcement of the Great Commission when God told Abraham, Isaac, and Jacob that through them and their descendants, all ethnolinguistic people groups on earth would be blessed.

 -- Howard Culbertson,